AnusPropeller/Discord-Nuker-Selfbot/README.md

 9. Go back and Ban Kicked Members
 10. Sync any Templates to current server status
 # Running the Script
+To use a .json file, drag it into the same directory.
+Follow the same json pattern as in my member scraper bot repo.
 ## Zip File
 Download the zip file. <br/>
 Extract the files. <br/>